 The attackers made use of a filename with the extension .CDX.
 Such files can refer to various file types, one of which is a graphics file type used by Corel Draw.
 Additionally, by default IIS interprets CDX files as ASP scripts.
 This image library allowed users to upload files with this extension and store it on the web server.
 However the image library could also check if the contents of the file contain an image or not.
 To bypass that check, the attackers included the contents of a real GIF file and embedded some VBScript code.
 The image library would detect the GIF file and allow the upload to take place, while the IIS server would interpret the VBScript code just similar to any other ASP script on the server.
 This combination keeps everyone (both IIS and the image library) happy, and therefore the attacker gets execute his or her custom VBScript code on the IIS server just as if he had uploaded an ASP file!

 Once the CDX file was uploaded, the attacker then started sending it commands.
 In this particular case, the attacker uploaded a variation of a well known ASP backdoor that is typically used by Chinese speakers.
 From this point on the web pages were modified to include code that exploited a security hole in Internet Explorer.
 This meant that visitors who went to the infected website could end up running arbitrary code on their desktop computers.
 Such code usually installs backdoors and spyware on the victim machines.
-To keep tabs on this story and how it develops visit the Attack research blog which should be posting a juicy update soon.

 How does one prevent similar attacks?